zatsepinvl/effective-craft/books/clean-coder.md

 - No professional developer should ever follow a discipline when that discipline does more harm than good.

 ### 6. Practicing
+- Again, never stop practicing.
+- Practice on your own time.
+It is not your employer job to help you to keep your skills sharp for you.

+#### The Coding Dojo
+- Doing anything quickly requires practice.
+- Choose a repertoire of problem/solution paris and execute them over and over again until you know them cold.
+- Practice Kata.
+- Practise Wasa.
+- Practise Randori.

+#### Broadening Your Experience
+- Diverse your experience.
+- Contribute to an open-source project.
+- Do not use the same language or platform that you use at work.